phast184/link-checker-tool/README.md

 - [x] Read multiple files at once
 - [x] Check if an URL is available
 - [x] Optimize code for header requests
+- [x] Check archived versions of a website

 ## Usage